MODEL DIRECTORY

 Make America Healthy Again: Enhancing Lifestyle and Evaluating Value-based Approaches Through Evidence

 The MAHA ELEVATE Model provides approximately $100 million to fund 3-year cooperative agreements for up to 30 proposals promoting health and prevention for Original Medicare beneficiaries.
 It utilizes evidence-based, whole-person care approaches, including functional or lifestyle medicine interventions, to support conventional medical care.
-The model aims to gather data on cost and quality to inform future interventions and reduce spending.
+The model gathers data on cost and quality to inform future interventions and reduce spending.

 Maryland Total Cost of Care Model